RayMods/rust-player-activity/README.md

 # PlayerActivity

-**PlayerActivity** is a no-frills activity data provider which tracks play and idle time for players on a rust server.
+**PlayerActivity** is a no-frills activity data provider which tracks play and idle time for players on a Rust server.
+This plugin provides no UI, and is intended to be used as an API for other plugins which may need cached information about a player's activity on a server.

 ## Configuration